aurangzaib/CarND-Advanced-Lane-Lines/README.md

 -	Get `lanes width` by taking difference of left and right polynomial fits.
 -	Get `lane center` using midpoint left and right polynomial fits.
 -	Get `distance from center` by taking difference of `car position` and `lane center`.
--	Get distance in meters by multplying `distance from center` with conversion factor.
+-	Get distance in meters by multiplying `distance from center` with conversion factor.

 ```python